telerik/teststudio-docs/docs/knowledge-base/test-automation-kb/dynamic-ids.md

 The highlighted element is the one used in the step.
 Right-click on it and choose "Edit Element".
 This will bring up the Find Expression Builder.
 From here you can edit your Find Expression in order to make it better-suited to your specific automation task.
 See our article on how to <a href="/features/elements-explorer/find-element" target="_blank">Change How an Element is Found</a>.

 The specific solution will depend on your application.
-In some instances, only parts of the ID will change (e.g. only the prefix or suffix will be different).
+In some cases, only parts of the ID will change (e.g. only the prefix or suffix will be different).
 In this case you can change the condition from "**Exact**" to "**Contains**" and exclude all the non-constant parts of the ID from the Find Expression.
 Ensure the Find Expression is still unique.

 [1]: /img/knowledge-base/test-automation-kb/dynamic-ids/fig1.png
 [2]: /img/knowledge-base/test-automation-kb/dynamic-ids/fig2.png